+Are you looking for the best place to stay in Skye?
 Whether you’re looking for a Bed & Breakfast, a cottage, lodge, a luxury hotel or to experience Skye from a campsite, hostel or wigwam, we have you covered.
-We will show you some accommodation options and even offer recommendations and also places to visit.
+We will show you some accommodation options and even offer recommendations on amazing places to visit nearby.

 The Isle of Skye is the second largest of Scotland’s 790 islands.
 It’s on the West Coast of Scotland and is one of the most sought-after places to visit in Scotland.
 Skye is a truly magical place to visit and home to some of Scotland’s most inspiring landscapes.
 A land of mystery, intrigue and natural beauty Skye is a fantastic place to spend some time when in Scotland.